klatremis/esphome-for-bms/README.md

 # esphome-for-bms
+Two solutions
-* For DIY generic esp32 hardware, use "seplos-esp32" and the wiring below
+* DIY generic esp32 & TTL converter hardware, use "seplos-esp32" and the wiring below
-* For KlatremisHW, use "seplos-klatremishw" file
+* For KlatremisHW/Lilygo, use "seplos-klatremishw" file

 ## Supported hardware
 Seplos BMS